stuerp/foo_vis_spectrum_analyzer/README.md

 * New: The graph horizontal alignment setting has a new *Fit* option to make the Bar visualization use the complete width of the graph (minus the X-axis when enabled).
 * New: If the artwork can't be retrieved or is not available the stub image will be used.
+* Improved: The tooltip will only show the note name if the note's frequency falls within the frequency range of the spectrum bar.
 * Improved: Going forward older versions of the component will be able to read the configuration and preset files from newer versions in case you want or need to downgrade.
 * Fixed: Artwork not showing up when a track is already playing when switching to fullscreen.
 (0.8.0.0-beta2 regression)
 * Fixed: Restored compatibility with foobar 1.6.18.